Data driven tests

 .

-Another variation on One more common approach is to put common test setup is directly in the Describe
+One more common approach is to put common test setup directly in the Describe

 block to ensure that the file will be loaded only once: